Celebrate maple syrup season in Ontario 2026

 Nestled between the communities of Pakenham and Almonte in Mississippi Mills, Fulton’s is like the godfather of maple with over 170 years and six generations of experience.

-Explore the property trails, book a horse-drawn sleigh ride, visit the maple shop and learn all about maple tapping and production.
+Explore the property trails, book a horse-drawn sleigh ride and visit the maple shop for various types of maple syrup, including flavoured maple syrup.
+On your guided walking tour, you’ll learn all about maple tapping and production, and sample fresh maple taffy on snow.

 Location: 399 Sugar Bush Road, Pakenham

 Just east of Ottawa, this fully operational maple farm opens its gates to visitors to witness the traditional maple syrup-making process.
-And of course, to enjoy a homemade pancake and maple syrup feast.
-The first-come-first-serve, buffet-style breakfast runs from 10:00 a.m. to 12:30 p.m.
+And of course, to enjoy a homemade pancake and maple syrup buffet-style feast, available on a first-come, first-served basis.

 The syrup season typically begins in March and runs until the sap stops flowing.